snipe/snipe-it/manual/importing-assets.md

 There is an asset import tool in later versions of Snipe-IT ( > `1.2.8`).
 It is available through the command-line only, as very large file uploading and processing will cause memory exhaustion issues on many servers<sup>*</sup>.

 <sup>*</sup>There is a beta web-based file-upload and import tool currently on the develop branch and slated for the next release.
 You'll find a `sample.csv` already in the import page which you can try out.

 ## Usage:

 ```
-php artisan asset-import:csv path/to/your/file.csv --domain=yourdomain.com --email_format=firstname.lastname
+php artisan asset-import:csv path/to/your/file.csv --domain=yourdomain.com --email_format=firstname.lastname --username_format=firstname.lastname
 ```